buildbot/buildbot/master/docs/manual/cfg-changesources.rst

 Buildbot's :meth:`sendchange` function directly, rather than having to spawn an external process.
-This function delivers the same sort of changes as :command:`buildbot sendchange` and the various hook scripts in :file:`contrib/`, so you'll need to add a :class:`pb.PBChangeSource` to your buildmaster to receive these changes.
+This function delivers the same sort of changes as :command:`buildbot sendchange` and the various hook scripts in :file:`contrib/`, so you'll need to add a :bb:chsrc:`PBChangeSource` to your buildmaster to receive these changes.

 To set this up, first choose a Mercurial repository that represents